cltl/WordNetSimilarity/README.md

 ##Having both settings next to each other on your computer##

+There is a perl module called ``only'' that allows you to install alternative versions of modules and specify which version should be used when calling use.
+It may be more convenient to use this module and change the perl scripts accordingly, if you plan to play with these settings a lot.

+I followed the steps below:

 1. Install latest Pedersen (2010) versions (using apt-get and cpan, or following instructions from the WordNet homepage for mac)
 2. Download alternative versions of Patwardhan and Pedersen (2006) (do **not** install these on the same machine)
 3. Prepare versions from Patwardhan and Pedersen (2006) so that they may be used for the experiments: